 As there wasn’t much preschool-specific training or resources readily available when Fiona started out, she shadowed some experienced teachers who were amazing with that age group.
 From seeing how they interacted with the children to what they were covering in their classes, the inspiration soon flowed.

 Fiona used this experience to work out the three elements she needed to provide successful preschool dance classes.
-These were:
+These three key elements are:

 - Planning – How to plan the content of the classes